 Table of Contents

 Nestled at the edge of an expansive park, Thermea Winnipeg is where you’ll forget all your cares once you step foot into this nature oasis.
 Not only is Thermea the #1 spa in Winnipeg, it’s one of best nordic spas in Canada.
 But Thermea is an adults only paradise.
 If you’re visiting Manitoba with kids, you’ll want to book a sitter to enjoy this slice of paradise with your partner.

 Thermea Spa Winnipeg

+What makes Thermea special is that it’s a true nature spa.
 Who would think that within Winnipeg lies a little slice of Scandinavia?
 And yet, here it is, opened since 2015.
-What makes Thermea (by Nordik Spa-Nature) special is that it’s a true nature spa.
-Meaning: the outdoors and wellness treatments derived from nature are infused within the experience.

 Since I’ve ignored the recommended circuit cycle thus far, I return to the inhalation sauna, before rushing back outside and pulling a menacing looking cord so a bucket of icy water dumps on my head.
 Now my friends, it’s time to relax.

 Apparently the reason this cold stage was necessary is so during the rest phase that adrenalin turns into endorphins.
 After your “thermal transition” you’re encouraged to find a spot and chill as a deep sense of peace sweeps through your body.
 This relaxation ritual can’t be missed.

 Like the savasana yoga practice, this phase seems unimportant, but allowing your body unhurried time for pure relaxation is truly valuable.

 Cocoon yourself in a hammocks swaying under leafy trees or head indoors to the relaxation chamber.
 One resting lodge looks like an upscale camp dorm with thick mats set bunk-style in a secluded room.